 Rainforest Alliance Certified Banana Farm In Costa Rica

 The Empresa de Servicios de San Alberto SA is a group of Rainforest Alliance Certified banana farms that covers 690 acres.
 To earn the Rainforest Alliance Certification they must meet extensive guidelines that show environmental, social and economic sustainability.
 The group of banana farms I visited first achieved certification in 1998.
 They have about 450 workers total with about 55 of those being administrative.
 They pack about 500,000 boxes of bananas annually.

 The press group I was with interviewed Jorge Guerrero Hernandez, Coordinator for sustainability.
-The 3 owners of the group of banana farms started Empresa de Servicios. to do the all the logistics for the farms including harvesting and accountability for certification.
+The 3 owners of the group of banana farms started Empresa de Servicios in order to do the all the logistics for the farms including harvesting and accountability for certification.
 After the interview, we got to tour a bit of the farm and tour the banana packing plant.
 It was so awesome to see how it all worked from field to stickered bananas in boxes.